ANNER87/Assurity/README.md

 	Print files - All the files printed with correlations values for each test execution.

 	Aggregate Test - The files with Aggreate test logs and aggreate results table for each test execution.

+        JTL file of the results of Non GUI mode  - testresult.jtl - This one can be opend from JMeter tool as well